cloutprotocol/zatoshi.market/convex/how-to.md

 ### Size Limits

-- Maximum: 4MB (protocol limit)
+- **Maximum: 50KB** (practical limit for mempool relay and fees)
-- Recommended: <400KB for reliable mempool acceptance
+- Recommended: <30KB for optimal fees and faster confirmation
-- Warning threshold: >100KB (shows user notice to optimize)
+- Warning threshold: >30KB (shows user notice to optimize)

+**Content Chunking**: Images are automatically split into 520-byte chunks to comply with Bitcoin/Zcash MAX_SCRIPT_ELEMENT_SIZE.
+The number of OP_DROPs in the redeemScript matches the total number of envelope elements (4 + number of content chunks).
+For example, a 13KB image = 26 chunks, requiring 30 OP_DROPs (4 envelope elements + 26 chunks).

 ### Fee Calculation